MohamedYislam/BE-NC-News-Project/README.md

 ------------------------

 NC news is a RESTful API designed to be the backend of a news app with similar functionality to social media sites and forums.
 It has been built with Node.js and Express.
-PostgreSQL was used to access and manipulate the database, and heroku used to host the app.
+PostgreSQL was used to access and manipulate the database, and Cylic used to host the app.

 The API can
 -   Retrieve articles, topics, users and comments